 Pay What You Want or Pay Nothing!

 With a Reverse Mortgage, you are not required to make any monthly mortgage payments.
 However, if you so desire, you can opt to pay any amount you choose thereby protecting some of the equity in your home.
-You can pay off your HECM loan any time you please.
-There is no pre-payment penalty on this loan.
+You can pay all or part of your HECM loan any time you please as there is no pre-payment penalty on this loan.

-If you are looking for information on JUMBO Reverse Mortgages, they are below.
-New York Reverse Mortgages JUMBOS are now available!
-Minimum home value is $500,000 with a max loan amount of $4,000,000 and max value of $10,000,000.
+If you are looking for information on JUMBO Reverse Mortgages, click link to the right.
+Note: New York Reverse Mortgages JUMBOS are now available!
+The JUMBO minimum home value is $500,000 with a maximum loan amount of $4,000,000 and maximum appraised value of $10,000,000.
 One to four family homes are eligible for this program.
-The parameters are listed in the fliers below, closing costs are amazingly low, and you can use the JUMBO program to refinance or purchase with a JUMBO Reverse Mortgage.
-Also available is the FHA HECM Reverse Mortgage, however, there will be FHA mortgage insurance fees.
-Click the JUMBO REVERSE MORTGAGE link at the top to learn more.
+Closing costs are amazingly low, and you can use the JUMBO program to refinance or purchase a home (as long as it's your primary residence.)
+Click the JUMBO REVERSE MORTGAGES link at the right to learn more.
 (All Jumbo Reverse Mortgages are arranged through third party providers.)

-With the proprietary Jumbo reverse mortgage, you can upgrade to a home of your choosing if you want to buy another home.
-See how sweet life can be!
+With the proprietary Jumbo reverse mortgage, you can upgrade to a new home with the purchase program or refinance your current home.
+You have options!